decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 - Verify that `sub_jwk` refers to a key in the DID Document, or
 - verify the signature of the `id_token` using one of the keys in the DID Document.
 The RP MAY use the `kid` from the `sub_jwk` to identify which key to use.

+> **TBD:** Add support for non-public DIDs.
+The intention is that &lt;SIOP Response&gt; can optionally contain the DID Document populate non-public DID Documents such as peer DIDs.
+We might consider using `sub_jwk` instead of the DID Document's authentication key for optimization reasons.

 ### SIOP Discovery

 The SIOP specification assumes the following OP discovery meta-data: